What drugs do life insurance companies test for?

 If you test positive for nicotine at all, you'll probably be classified as a smoker, even if it comes from the patch or another smoking cessation product.

 Life insurance companies do not allow current drug abusers to purchase life insurance.
 If you test positive for drugs such as cocaine and heroin, it will mean an automatic decline.
 To guarantee that there no false positives on your test, check out our guide on how to prepare for the life insurance drug test.

 If you have previously been addicted to drugs in the past and are interested in buying life insurance, it is possible.
 Life insurance companies require that applicants be clean for at least three years (some require longer periods) with no relapses.

 Besides administering a drug test, life insurance companies will give you a form asking about your current and past drug use.
 If you have any past or current drug use, the life insurer will contact you with further questions about your usage.
 They’ll also ask you questions about your recovery and your current work and family situation.

 At the end of the day, most life insurance applicants do not have to worry about the life insurance drug test or blood test.
 If you currently do drugs (besides marijuana), it is unlikely that you will be allowed to purchase life insurance.
-You may be able to purchase a form of no exam life insurance, such as guaranteed life insurance, but it is prohibitively expensive.
+You may be able to purchase forms of no medical exam life insurance, such as simplified issue or guaranteed life insurance, but it can be prohibitively expensive.
 If you abused drugs in the past but are currently clean, you may be able to purchase life insurance.
 Be on the lookout for increased rates due to medical conditions caused by your past drug abuse.